kieranjwhite/CPI-II/README.md

 Miscellaneous:

+* src/com/hourglassapps/util/Closer.java.
+Class to facilitate the closing of a number of AutoCloseable resources in a given order
+* src/com/hourglassapps/util/Combinator.java.
+See inline Javadoc comment
+* src/com/hourglassapps/persist/DoneStore.java.
+Store implementation that maintains (URL -> Path) mappings, augmenting them with each invocation of addNew().
+The addNew() and addExisting() methods both accept an Ii argument instance corresponding to a source URL and a destination file path.
+Calling the addExisting() method has the side-effect if the source URL is found in the mappings of symlinking the destination path provided to the path corresponding to the provided source URL in the existing mappings.
+Our code relies on this behaviour to ensure that each URL returned by Bing is only downloaded once per journal, even if the URL is returned in response to multiple queries.
+* src/com/hourglassapps/cpi_ii/web_search/ExpansionComparator.java.
+A Comparator that allows us to sort unstemmed ngrams according to the frequency of their constituent terms in the Conductus.
 * src/com/hourglassapps/util/FileWrapper.java.
 A FileWrapper instance creates a file with a static beginning and end (saved as files themselves within the data/ directory) but with a middle section that must be created at runtime.
 * src/com/hourglassapps/util/Filter.java.
 A single method interface returning a Boolean value in response to a single argument.
 * src/com/hourglassapps/util/Ii.java.
 Immutable couple implementation.
+* src/com/hourglassapps/util/InputStreamFactory.java.
+Implementations can instantiate a new InputStream wrapping another.
 * src/com/hourglassapps/util/MainHeartBeat.java.
 Regularly pings a hardcoded website, typically one with near 100% availability.
 If the ping fails then the all processes corresponding to a list of provided PIDs are killed.
 This was written to kill the MainDownloader program in the case of network problems.
 It's a class that will only work on Unix-like systems, but might not be required at all on Window.
 On Linux if the network interface drops, any sockets depending on it can remain alive whereas on Windows this may not be the case.
+* src/com/hourglassapps/util/Rtu.java.
+Class comprising static utility methods.
+* src/com/hourglassapps/persist/Shortener.java.
+A Converter instance the takes as input a String representing a possibly invalid path (due to filename length or invalid characters) and returns a String representing a valid path.
+A mapping of input -> output Strings is maintained so that a given input always returns the same output as long as the same series of inputs are provided across different runs.
+Therefore when utilising a Shortener instance you must ensure that calls to Shortener.convert() are not ever skipped due to, for example, a Journal instance recognising that a particular transaction was previously committed.
+* src/com/hourglassapps/cpi_ii/synonyms
+This package was intended for any classes required for synonym recognition using WordNet.
+This aspect of the project is incomplete.

 -------------------------------------------------------